Egyptian–Hittite peace treaty: Subsequent campaigns into Syria

 Despite suffering the later losses during his invasion of Syria, Ramesses II launched another campaign in his eighth year of rule, which proved largely successful.
 Instead of launching an attack against the heavily fortified position of Kadesh or going through Amurru, Ramesses conquered the city of Dapur in the hope of using the city as a bridgehead for future campaigns.
 After the successful capture of Dapur, the army returned to Egypt, and so the recently acquired territory reverted to Hittite control.
 In the tenth year of his rule, he launched another attack on the Hittite holdings in central Syria, and yet again, all areas of conquest eventually returned to Hittite hands.
 The pharaoh now recognized the impossible task of holding Syria in such a fashion and so ended the northern campaign.

 The period is notable in the relationship between the Hittites and the Egyptians because despite the hostilities between the two nations and military conquests in Syria, Kadesh had been the last direct, official military confrontation fought among the Hittites and Egyptians.
-In some regards, as historians including German assyriologist Horst Klengel have noted, the period could be considered "cold war" between Hatti and Egypt.
+In some regards, as historians including German assyriologist Horst Klengel have noted, the period could be considered a "cold war" between Hatti and Egypt.